cdepillabout/break-time/README.md

 -   View events on all your calendars

-    This allows break-time to actually check the start and end times of the events on your calendar.
+    This allows break-time to check the start and end times of the events on your calendar.

 -   View your calendars